Methods of detecting exoplanets: Imaging instruments

-Data Reduction Techniques
+Data reduction techniques

 Post-processing of observational data to enhance signal strength of off-axial bodies (i.e. exoplanets) can be accomplished in a variety of ways.
-All methods are based on the presence of diversity in the data between the central star and the exoplanet companions: this diversity can originate from differences in the spectrum, the angular position, the orbital motion, the polarisation, or the coherence of the light.
+All methods are based on the presence of diversity in the data between the central star and the exoplanet companions: this diversity can originate from differences in the spectrum, the angular position, the orbital motion, the polarization, or the coherence of the light.
 The most popular technique is Angular Differential Imaging (ADI), where exposures are acquired at different parallactic angle positions and the sky is left to rotate around the observed central star.
 The exposures are averaged, each exposure undergoes subtraction by the average, and then they are (de-)rotated to stack the faint planetary signal all in one place.

-Specral Differential Imaging (SDI) performs an analogous procedure, but for radial changes in brightness (as a function of spectra or wavelength) instead of angular changes.
+Spectral Differential Imaging (SDI) performs an analogous procedure, but for radial changes in brightness (as a function of spectra or wavelength) instead of angular changes.

 Combinations of the two are possible (ASDI, SADI, or Combined Differential Imaging "CODI").